Rib47/utest-v2/README.md

 # Server part
 ./server
-build it using "mvn clean install" before any other steps Then run main class "GameServerApplication" from IDE This part is not interactive
+Build it using "mvn clean install" before any other steps.
+Then run main class "GameServerApplication" from IDE.
+This part is not interactive.

 # Observing client
 ./observing-client